FrancineBrg/Francine/README.md

 I separated the execution of the task into 3 parts: ¹scan the QR code, ²inclusion of the native library and ³OTP generation.

-1- I researched the best way to implement QR code scanning and I had no problems implementing it.
+1- I researched the best way to implement QR code scanning and I did not had any problem implementing it.

 2- The inclusion of the native library was a bit more complicated but it happened without problems.
 I had to research a little more on the subject to be able to implement it.